 - Your iOS device restarts so set your iDevice as new (just follow the steps).
 When you finish this process, open the Music app

-Apple Music Audio Stuttering after the iOS Update, How-To Fix
+Apple Music Audio Stuttering after the iOS update?

 Several Users reported this issue with Apple Music when they upgraded their iPhone to iOS 11.4.

 This issue was later fixed in the update to iOS 11.4.1.
-However, users that continue seeing this issue with iOS 12 found some success by deleting the Music app from their iPhone and re-installing it again.
+However, users that continue seeing this issue with the latest iPadOS or iOS update found some success by deleting the Music app from their iPhone and re-installing it again.

 You may need to re-sync after re-installing the Apple Music App.